Dungyichao/STM32F4-LCD_ST7735s/README.md

 <img src="/Image/lcd_ram.png" height="70%" width="70%">
 </p>

-### 2.3 &nbsp; Communication between STM32-Nucleo board and ST7735s LCD <br />
 Let's first take a look the back side of the LCD board in the following image.
 You only need to focus on the left side.
 <p align="center">
 <img src="/Image/lcd_back.jpg" height="50%" width="50%">
 </p>

-The following table shows each pinout and its function. <br />
+The following table shows each pinout of the LCD board and its function. <br />
 <p align="center">
 <table>
     <thead>